DioxusLabs/dioxus/docs/reference/src/platforms/tui.md

 $ cargo run
 ```

 Press "ctrl-c" to close the app.
-To switch from "ctrl-c" to  just "q" to quit you can launch the app with a Configeration to disable the default quit and use the root TuiContext to quit on your own.
+To switch from "ctrl-c" to  just "q" to quit you can launch the app with a configuration to disable the default quit and use the root TuiContext to quit on your own.

 ```rust
 //  main